LLommez/converter/README.md

 5. Select your file (it will list all files in the directory).
 6. Choose the input type (Gaussian or Orca).
 7. Your .pqr will be generated.
-8. Note: In the case of Orca, you will be prompted to rename the .pqr at the end.

 After running the command, the generated files will be in the "converter" folder.